 Wyoming, early 1900s.
 Butch Cassidy and The Sundance Kid are the leaders of a band of outlaws.
 After a train robbery goes wrong they find themselves on the run with a posse hard on their heels.
 Their solution - escape to Bolivia.

 Butch and Sundance are the two leaders of the Hole-in-the-Wall Gang.
 Butch is all ideas, Sundance is all action and skill.
-The west is becoming civilized and when Butch and Sundance rob a train once too often, a special posse begins trailing them no matter where they run.
-Over rock, through towns, across rivers, the group is always just behind them.
+The west is becoming civilized, and when Butch and Sundance rob a train once too often, a special posse begins trailing them no matter where they run.
+Over rocks, through towns, across rivers, the group is always just behind them.
 When they finally escape through sheer luck, Butch has another idea, "Let's go to Bolivia".
 Based on the exploits of the historical characters.Written by

 John Vogel <email@example.com>

 40 of 59 people found this review helpful.